ZilDuck/Zilkroad-Docs-Client/docs/faq.md

 ## What is WZIL?

 Native ZIL can be tokenised into a ZRC-2 token in a 1:1 ratio called 'Wrapped Zilliqa' or WZIL.
 WZIL can be burnt or unwrapped to return native ZIL.
+A WZIL/ZIL wrapper can be found after logging in.

 ## What is ZRC-6?